ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview-sdk.md

 The Webview SDK provides a generic way to interact with supported channels that can open your page in a webview which allows you to use the same target on different channels without having to write multiple integrations.

+## Supported channels

+The SDK supports the following channels:

+- Engage Messaging (Web only for now)

 ## Integration

 You can load the SDK by adding the following `script` tag to your target page.